Marcisbee/radi/docs/index.md

 headless('myGlobalComponent', GlobalComponent)
 ```

-Now we registered headless component.
-It can be accessed by every component with dollar sign + handle name `this.$myGlobalComponent`.
+Now that we registered headless component it can be accessed by every component with dollar sign + handle name `this.$myGlobalComponent`.

 ```jsx
 <h1>{ listen(this.$myGlobalComponent, 'count') }</h1>